 How To Notify Us Officially That You Will Not Attend Classes

 When you register for a class, St. John’s University considers your registration to be a clear indication of your intention to attend that class.
 If you change your mind about attending class or if circumstances prevent you from attending, you must notify us officially of your change in status.
-The manner in which you do so depends when during the semester you make your decision.
+The manner in which you do so depends on when during the semester you make your decision.

 Dropping A Class/Adding a Class